Amelia Dyer: Murders

 In 1893, Dyer was discharged from her final committal at the Somerset and Bath Lunatic Asylum near Wells.
-Unlike previous "breakdowns", this had been a most disagreeable experience and she never entered another asylum.
-Two years later, Dyer moved to Caversham, Berkshire, accompanied by an unsuspecting associate, Jane "Granny" Smith, whom Dyer had recruited from a brief spell in a workhouse and Dyer's daughter and son-in-law, Mary Ann (known as Polly) and Arthur Palmer.
+Unlike previous "breakdowns", this had been a most disagreeable experience.
+She never entered another asylum.
+Two years later, Dyer moved to Caversham, Berkshire, accompanied by an unsuspecting associate, Jane "Granny" Smith, whom Dyer had recruited from a brief spell in a workhouse and Dyer's daughter and son-in-law, Mary Ann and Arthur Palmer.
 This was followed by a move to 45 Kensington Road, Reading, Berkshire later the same year.
-Smith was persuaded by Dyer to be referred to as 'mother' in front of innocent women handing over their children.
-This was an effort to present a caring mother-daughter image.
+Smith was persuaded by Dyer to be referred to as "mother" in front of innocent women handing over their children.
+This was an effort made to present a caring mother-daughter image.

-The Murder of Doris Marmon
+Murder of Doris Marmon

 In January 1896, Evelina Marmon, a popular 25-year-old barmaid, gave birth to an illegitimate daughter, Doris, in a boarding house in Cheltenham.
 She quickly sought offers of adoption and placed an advertisement in the "Miscellaneous" section of the Bristol Times & Mirror newspaper.
 It simply read: "Wanted, respectable woman to take a young child."
-Marmon intended to go back to work and hoped to eventually reclaim her child.
+Marmon had intended to go back to work and eventually reclaim her child.

 Coincidentally, next to her own, was an advertisement reading: "Married couple with no family would adopt a healthy child, nice country home.
 Terms, £10".
-Marmon responded, to a "Mrs. Harding", and a few days later she received a reply from Dyer.
+Marmon responded, to a "Mrs. Harding", and several days later, she received a reply from Dyer.
 From Oxford Road in Reading, "Mrs. Harding" wrote that "I should be glad to have a dear baby girl, one I could bring up and call my own."
 She continued: "We are plain, homely people, in fairly good circumstances.
 I don't want a child for money's sake, but the company and home comfort ...
 I and my husband are dearly fond of children.
 I have no child of my own.
 A child with me will have a good home and a mother's love".

-Evelina Marmon wanted to pay a more affordable, weekly fee for the care of her daughter, but "Mrs. Harding" insisted on being given the one-off payment in advance.
-Marmon was in dire straits, so she reluctantly agreed to pay the £10, and a week later "Mrs. Harding" arrived in Cheltenham.
+Evelina Marmon wanted to pay a more affordable, weekly fee for her daughter's care, but "Mrs. Harding" insisted on the one-off payment in advance.
+Marmon was in dire straits, so she reluctantly agreed to pay the £10, and a week later, "Mrs. Harding" arrived in Cheltenham.